Simple Graphics [1/15]

 Just above the sleepMs statement, insert: line(i, 100, i, 700);

-To accomplish the movemement leftward, a subtraction operation was performed in the third argument of the line function call.
+To accomplish the movemement leftward, a subtraction operation was performed in the third argument of the line procedure call.

 Exercise: